flawsv/apb/README.md

 # Credits, Links and Special Thanks

 ### Massive thanks to the following:
-+ Secrets and the rest of the APB dev team who actively work with us to improve the game both on vanilla level as well as on configs level.
++ The APB dev team who've actively worked with us to improve the game both on vanilla level as well as on configs level.
 + lazer - Graphics optimizations, Engine Fonts, Localization, Texture Streaming, Keybinds
 + rooq - Engine Fonts, Localization, General assistance
 + Esurient - Engine Fonts, Localization